manzt/trevorma.nz/posts/000-readme.md

 files](https://github.com/manzt), into something a bit more structured and intentional.

-No promises about consistency, but I'm hoping this helps me write a bit more often.
+No promises about consistency, but hoping it helps me write more often.